Life in Misssoula

-Nestled in the Rocky Mountain grandeur of western Montana, Missoula is the hub of five valleys and three major rivers: the Blackfoot, the Bitterroot and the Clark Fork.
-Roughly halfway between Glacier and Yellowstone national parks, Missoula is a blend of small-town charm and big-city sophistication.
+Nestled in the Northern Rockies, Missoula is the nexus of five valleys and three major rivers: the Blackfoot, the Bitterroot and the Clark Fork.
+With more than 70,000 residents, a major university, and a wide array of cultural, economic, and recreational opportunities, Missoula is a blend of small-town charm and big-city sophistication.

-For more information, check out Make It Missoula.
+For more information, check out Destination Missoula and Make It Missoula.